Mr-Gash/econf/README.md

 			-- Only ints if decimal is false, otherwise a number of the amount of decimal places. decimal = false

+	Returns a table which has a "get" function as a shortcut for config.get( ConfigID )

 ---
 ```
 config.get( string ConfigID )